searchAndReplaceString Step

 - Define a variable or a global to store the result.

 - Click the “searchAndReplaceString” step to configure its “Required” properties.
-Provide a name for the step.
-Provide the input string.
+Provide a name for the step and the input string.
 Click the button to map the search and replace string values.
 Provide a variable or a global to store the result.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 - Click the button to map the search and replace string values.
-A pop-up window is displayed for configuration.
+A pop-up window appears for configuration.
 Click the Add Row (+) button to insert an empty row.
-Provide the “search and replace” string values.
+Enter the “search and replace” string values.
 Click the Save button.
 You can insert multiple “search and replace” values by using the Add Row button.

-- Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
-Click the process step to view the properties.
-The step should search and replace the string.
+Click the process step to view its properties.
+The step should search for and replace the string.

 Definition Sample: